Silverr12/DMA-CFW-Guide/README.md

 4. Press OK on the bottom right then hit "Generate" on the new window that pops up and wait for it to finish.
-5. We will lock the core so that when Vivado synthesises and/or builds our project it will not overwrite some things and to allow us to manually edit some things we could only do through the interface before, to do this, navigate to the "Tcl Console" located in the top right of the bottom box and enter into there `set_property is_managed false [get_files pcie_7x_0.xci]`, (to unlock it in the future for any purposes use `set_property is_managed true [get_files pcie_7x_0.xci]`.)
+5. We will lock the core so that when Vivado synthesises and/or builds our project it will not overwrite some things and allow us to edit some things manually we could only do through the interface before, to do this, navigate to the "Tcl Console" located in the top right of the bottom box and enter into there `set_property is_managed false [get_files pcie_7x_0.xci]`, (to unlock it in the future for any purposes use `set_property is_managed true [get_files pcie_7x_0.xci]`.)

 ---